LPD-EPFL/byzfl/docs/index.rst

 Welcome to the official documentation of ByzFL powered by `DCL <http://dcl.epfl.ch>`_ from `EPFL <http://epfl.ch>`_!

-ByzFL is a Python Library for Byzantine-resilient Federated Learning compatible with `PyTorch <http://pytorch.org>`_ tensors and  `NumPy <http://numpy.org>`_ arrays
+ByzFL is a Python Library for Byzantine-resilient Federated Learning compatible with `PyTorch <http://pytorch.org>`_ tensors and  `NumPy <http://numpy.org>`_ arrays.

 ByzFL provide three main tools.

 1. Robust aggregation and pre-aggregation.
-2. Implementation of Attacks
+2. Implementation of Attacks.
-3. Pipeline to train and benchmark new methods using ByzFL implemented schemes
+3. Pipeline to train and benchmark new methods using ByzFL implemented schemes.

 Our code is available on `Github <https://github.com/LPD-EPFL/byzfl>`_

 .. rubric:: Getting Started

-You can install the ByzFL module with pip command
+You can install the ByzFL module with pip command.

   >>> pip install byzfl

 The `byzfl` module is then ready to use.
-For instance, to use the :ref:`trmean-label` robust aggregation:
+For instance, to use the :ref:`mda-label` robust aggregation:

   >>> import byzfl
   >>> import numpy as np
   >>>
-  >>> agg = byzfl.TrMean(1)
+  >>> agg = byzfl.MDA(1)
   >>> x = np.array([[1., 2., 3.],       # np.ndarray
   >>>               [4., 5., 6.],
   >>>               [7., 8., 9.]])
   >>> agg(x)
-  array([4.
-5. 6.])
+  array([2.5 3.5.
+4.5])

 Learn more about ByzFL: